George Finnegan

 George V. Finnegan (September 28, 1881 - February 28, 1913) was an American bantamweight and flyweight boxer who competed in the early twentieth century.
 He died in San Francisco, California.

-Finnegan won two medals in Boxing at the 1904 Summer Olympics, a gold medal in the flyweight category and a silver medal against fellow American, Oliver Kirk in the bantamweight category in which he gained several pounds in several days.
-Finnegan remains only one of four boxers in boxing history to win two different medals at the same Games.
+Finnegan won two medals in Boxing at the 1904 Summer Olympics, a gold medal in the flyweight category and a silver medal against fellow American boxer Oliver Kirk in the bantamweight category in which he gained several pounds in several days.
+Alongside Kirk, Finnegan remains only one of four boxers in boxing history to win medals in two separate weight divisions at the same Olympics.